 Where’s Mojave

-Mojave National Preserve sits between Interstates 15 and 40, about 200 miles from Los Angeles.
-It’s open 24-hours a day, 365-days a year and free to enter.
+Mojave National Preserve is between Interstates 15 and 40, about 200 miles from Los Angeles.
+It’s open 24 hours a day, 365 days a year and free to enter.

 Find rustic camping, first-come, first-serve with water but without utility hook-ups in Mojave.
 Barstow offers limited lodging, 98 miles away.